libp2p/js-libp2p/packages/peer-record/README.md

 This envelope stores a marshaled record implementing the [interface-record](https://github.com/libp2p/js-libp2p-interfaces/tree/master/src/record).
 These Records are designed to be serialized to bytes and placed inside of the envelopes before being shared with other peers.

-You can read further about the envelope in [libp2p/specs#217](https://github.com/libp2p/specs/pull/217).
+You can read further about the envelope in [RFC 0002 - Signed Envelopes](https://github.com/libp2p/specs/blob/master/RFC/0002-signed-envelopes.md).
+For the original discussion about it you can look at the PR that was used to create it: [libp2p/specs#217](https://github.com/libp2p/specs/pull/217).

 ## Example